Sunday, October 14, 2018 - Wednesday, October 17, 2018

 Meet Your Facilitators

 Jana Rickerson, LCSW is an educator, mentor, consultant and facilitator.
 After decades of experience in child welfare, public health and HIV services, she is currently passionate about her work with diversity and cultural humility training, teaching the next generation of social workers, and supervising case managers who work with LGBTQ seniors.
-Jana brings authenticity and a strong sense of wonder and curiosity to her leadership.
-She has an unwavering commitment to creating safe spaces for transformational dialogue and community building, which also led her to pursue training as a facilitator with the Center for Courage & Renewal and the Public Conversations Project.
+Her passion for heartfelt and honest dialogue is threaded though out her work and personal life.

 Dave Ellis is the owner and Principal Consultant at Dave Ellis Consulting, LLC, a group dedicated to using Worldview Intelligence and the Art of Hosting Conversations That Matter for training on equity and inclusion, strategic planning and community engagement.
-He has hosted discussions with groups ranging from 10 to 2,000 participants on topics from strategic planning for communities and nonprofits and equity to community engagement with state and other agencies.
 He has been exploring the impact of early childhood trauma on adult issues and been instrumental in conversations on equity, diversity, race, power and privilege in Minnesota.

 About Our Venue

-Historic Downtown Montgomery, Alabama will be our Retreat Venue for our time together.
-Embassy Suites will be our home-base as we use “Place” as a third thing; holding our circle in several venues that include; the Southern Poverty Law Center Museum, Selma, Alabama, and the Dexter Avenue King Memorial Baptist Church.
+Historic Downtown Montgomery, Alabama will be our retreat venue, & the Embassy Suites will be our home-base.
+We will gather together in several venues including the Southern Poverty Law Center Museum, a tour of Selma, Alabama, and the Dexter Avenue King Memorial Baptist Church.

 Registration and Details

 Registration & Application: To receive an application and registration form please contact Lori Yadin at email@example.com.
 Lori will email you both forms.
-The forms must be submitted along with your deposit or full payment (see below).
+The forms must be submitted along with a deposit or full payment.
 Once both forms are received you will receive an email confirmation.
-The retreat fees below include meals, transportation while in Montgomery as well as lodging.

 Scholarships: We are actively pursuing Scholarship Funds through several fundraising efforts.
 We will update registrants with all opportunities.
 We are committed to making participation possible for all who wish to attend, regardless of their ability to pay.
 If cost is an issue for you, please contact Lori Yadin (firstname.lastname@example.org)